jdmill/wiz-quiz/README.md

 A timer starts when the start button is pressed.
 A scene change is made for each section of the game.
 The game ends when the timer reaches 0 or all the questions have been answered.
-A highscore screen is presented which logs the score and initials of the player.
+Feedback is given based on whether or not the answer was correct A highscore screen is presented which logs the score and initials of the player.
 ```